Success After Graduation

 RWU Equips You for a Great Career

-Percentage of 2018 graduates in biology, mathematics, biochemistry, psychology, political science, and public health programs who are employed or in graduate school within six months of graduation.
+Percentage of 2019 SSNS graduates who are employed or in graduate school within six months of graduation.

 Applying Their Skills